Russel88/DAtest/README.md

 ======

-This is a package for comparing different differential abundance methods used in both microbiome and RNA-seq analysis.
+This is a package for comparing different differential abundance methods used in microbial marker-gene and RNA-seq analysis.

 Most scripts, including the spike-in for estimating AUC, is borrowed
 from: [Thorsen J, Brejnrod A et al. Large-scale benchmarking reveals